-Highly migratory species (HMS) are fish that swim large distances.
-They are found in New Zealand and international waters.
+Highly migratory species (HMS) are fish that swim large distances and go beyond New Zealand waters.
+Most New Zealand commercial fish species (non-HMS) stay in New Zealand waters.

-- skipjack tuna caught by purse seine inside New Zealand waters and in other areas of the Pacific Ocean
+- skipjack tuna (by purse seine, in New Zealand waters and other areas of the Pacific Ocean).

-Fisheries New Zealand manages HMS fisheries under the National fisheries plan for highly migratory species fisheries 2019.
+We manage HMS fisheries under the National fisheries plan for highly migratory species fisheries.

 This plan guides New Zealand's:

-- management of HMS in our own waters
+- management of HMS in New Zealand waters

 - international role in managing HMS